weltliteratur/blog/_drafts/2016-09-06-Introducing-TIWOLI.markdown

 </div>
 <div style="clear:left;" />

-If you like you can set the alarm to be alerted with a fictional event that happened that day.
+If you like you can set the alarm so it informs you about fictional events that "happened" on the current day.

 It was not all that easy to fill up a whole year with suitable quotes for every day.
 To replenish the English corpus with nice enough quotes we are very grateful to Mark Algee-Hewitt and the Stanford Literary Lab who helped us out with their corpus of English-language fiction.
 Let's give you some more: